Posts

 Lighting the Parachute Jump

-Filmed by Coney Island photographer Jim McDonnell, the short was entered into the 2013 Coney Island Film Festival.
+Filmed by Coney Island photographer Jim McDonnell, the short was entered into the 2013 Coney Island Film Festival .

 Rare ticket given to couple riding bikes on the #coneyisland #boardwalk

-Not surprising that the boardwalk would be crowded on this spectacular day.
+Walk to End Alzheimer's drew a big turnout in morning Bike rider should have walked bike through the crowds Festive atmosphere with lots of families Not surprising that the boardwalk would be crowded on this spectacular day.
 But with the 2013 Walk to End Alzheimer's starting at 9am and a large turnout in the afternoon by Hasidim and their families to celebrate the holiday of Sukkot it was more festive with large numbers of families and young boys and girls in and out of hundreds of strollers.
 It is always difficult to navigate by bike around the masses on the boardwalk and the prudent and considerate thing to do is get off and walk your bike for everyone's safety.
 But today was especially busy including a presence of heavy security..
 Earlier I had just observed a woman in a light blue top speeding and swerving through the densely packed groups and wondered if she had a clue how reckless she was.
-As I turned to go back I observed this young couple being stopped by a police officer and given a ticket for riding their bike on the boardwalk.
-They obviously were unaware of the rule which forbids any bike riding except between the hours of 5am-10am. .
+As I turned to go back I observed this young coup...

 Mom, daughter, and pet dog